SciCompKL/CoDiPack/README.md

 # CoDiPack

 [CoDiPack](http://www.scicomp.uni-kl.de/software/codi/) (Code Differentiation Package) is a tool for gradient evaluation in computer programs.
 It supports the features:
-  - Forward mode of Algorithmic Differentiation(AD)
+  - Forward mode of Algorithmic Differentiation (AD)
-  - Reverse mode of Algorithmic Differentiation(AD)
+  - Reverse mode of Algorithmic Differentiation (AD)
   - Different tape implementations
   - An AdjointMPI interface
   - External functions
   - Higher order derivatives

 The design principle for CoDiPack is that it is easy to use.
-However, it also gives experienced AD developers the full access to all the data structures.
+However, it also gives experienced AD developers full access to all the data structures.

 The [Scientific Computing Group](http://www.scicomp.uni-kl.de) at the TU Kaiserslautern develops CoDiPack and will enhance and extend CoDiPack in the future.
 There is a newsletter available at [codi-info@uni-kl.de](https://lists.uni-kl.de/uni-kl/subscribe/codi-info) and if you want to contact us please write a mail to [codi@scicomp.uni-kl.de](mailto:codi@scicomp.uni-kl.de).